will093/aws-course-notes/section-9-aws-rds.md

 # Amazon Aurora

 * Proprietary AWS technology
-* Aurora is AWS CLoud optimised and claims better performance than other solutions
+* Aurora is AWS Cloud optimised and claims better performance than other solutions
 * Aurora automatically grows in increments of 10GB as required
 * Postgres and MySQL supported as aurora
 * High availability and read scaling